vodofrede/dis-projekt/README.md

 Copy `.env.example` to `.env` and edit the file, assigning required variables (such as DB URI).

-To install requirements and compile the app:
+To install requirements and run the app:
 **Windows**: `.\start.bat`.
 **Unix**: `./start.sh` (requires bash).